spsforks/SCons-scons-wiki/DevGuide-Introduction.md

 ## Getting the sources

 Your contributions and changes will get processed through _pull requests_, so you'll have to create a personal account on [https://github.com](https://github.com), fork the "default" SCons repository, and then clone your private copy to your computer.
-The page [DeveloperGuide/GitWorkflows](GitWorkflows) lists these steps in greater detail.
+The page [GitWorkflows](DevGuide-GitWorkflows) lists these steps in greater detail.
 It also describes how to push your changes back up to Github, so that you can finally create the pull request.

-For a short description of how the source tree is organized you can refer to: [DeveloperGuide/SourceWalkThrough](SourceWalkThrough)
+For a short description of how the source tree is organized you can refer to: [SourceWalkThrough](DevGuide-SourceWalkThrough)

 So, you have the sources... now what?